-A question asked on a regular basis especially as winter approaches is "how to prevent mould in the home".
-There are a number of reasons why some homes get mould.
-In this post, we will try and help with ways to prevent mould in the home.
+HOW TO TREAT CEILING MOULDA question asked on a regular basis especially as winter approaches is "how to prevent mold in the home".
+There are many reasons why some homes get mold.
+In this post, we will try and help with ways to prevent mold in the house.

 Is Mould dangerous to health?